 Finally there is the bottom line.
 It falls under the category, health care out comes per population.
 In other words the death rate amenable to health care and specific diseases.
 The citizens of the United States of America, despite paying more per person each year for health care than the people in any of the other nations surveyed, is mired once again in 11th place.

 But, hey, enough of brutal facts.
 Let's get to the really bad news.
 There is nothing, absolutely nothing, in the proposals put forward by the republicans which will improve any of those stats.
-That's right, the dreadful truth is once their plan, or non plan is finally signed into being things will get even worse.
+In fact, the dreadful truth is once their plan, or non plan is finally signed into being things will get even worse.

 Todays, The Oklahoman noted if the GOP health plan passes, as currently written, rural hospitals in the state, which are barely hanging on now, will collectively loose $25 million during the first year it is law.